plaut/plaut.github.io/fisheye_tutorial/index.md

 In perspective images, there is a translation invariant magnification equal to \$f/Z\$, but this does not apply to cylindrical images.

-Is there a translation-invariant magnification in cylindrical images?
+Is there a translation invariant magnification in cylindrical images?

 If the object is not too large and not too close to the camera, then its width is approximately the length of an arc:
 \$\$\\Delta X=\\rho\\sin{\\Delta\\varphi}\\approx\\rho\\Delta\\varphi\$\$